louisds/Machine-Learning/1-Classical-Supervised-Learning/Logistic-Regression/README.md

 \mathcal{L}(\boldsymbol{\beta}) = -\sum y_i \ log(p(x_i))\ + \ (1-y_i) \ log\left(1-p(x_i) \ \right)
 $$

 This loss function is called the `Log Loss` or `Binary Cross Entropy Loss`.
 Note that one could also add a regularization term to this loss function, just like in ridge and lasso regression.
 The next question is, how do we achieve a low value for this loss function?
-The answer to this question is an iterative procedure called Stochastic Gradient Descent, which will be explained in the next section.
+The standard (or most basic) approach is Newton's algorithm, where repetitivly a weighted least square regression is performed on a quadratic approximation.
+Newton's algorithm, however, will fail when we want to fit a big model (large $n$ and $p$).
+A more scalable iterative approach is gradient descent, which will be explained in the next section.

-## Stochastic Gradient Descent
+## Gradient Descent

+Gradient Descent is a first-order, iterative, optimization algorithm to find the minimum of a given function, which, in our case, is the loss function $\mathcal{L}(\boldsymbol{\beta})$.
+The loss function (or loss landscape) can be seen as a bowl, and the goal is to reach the minimum.
+To achieve this goal, repeat the following steps iteratively for all the weights $\beta$:

+1. Compute the slope (gradient) of the loss function, i.e. first-order derivative, at the current point.

+2. For a positive gradient, the loss goes down by decreasing $\beta$ (and vice versa), so update the weights in the opposite direction of the gradient.

+One full iteration over the whole training set is called an `epoch`.
+Mathematically, the update procedure can be written as follows:

+$$
+\beta_j \leftarrow \beta_j - \eta \ \frac{\partial \mathcal{L}(\boldsymbol{\mathbf{x}, y,\beta})}
+{\partial \beta_j}
+$$

+where $\eta$ is the `Learning Rate` or step size.
+It is a key parameter is gradient descent that decides how much we update the parameters (i.e. how far are we going down the slope).
+This parameter needs to be chosen carefully: if the learning rate is too small, the training will take a very long time to converge.
+On the other hand, if the learning rate is too high, there is a chance we jump over the minimum and convergence will never be reached.
+A good practice is to lower the learning rate every few epochs.

+To calculate the gradient $\partial \mathcal{L} / \partial \beta_j$, there are different approaches:

+- `Batch Gradient Descent`: The entire training set is taken into consideration to take a single step.
+We take the average of the gradients of all the training examples and then use that mean gradient to update our parameters.

+- `Stochastic Gradient Descent`: Instead of using the whole training set, we consider one observation at a time and use that gradient to update the weights.

+- `Mini-Batch Gradient Descent`: Use a batch of a fixed number of training examples (mini-batch) to approximate the gradient of Batch Gradient Descent.
+This option is sometimes refered to as Stochastic Gradient Descent as well.

+Each method has its own advantages and disadvantages.
+BGD often converges (especially in case of convex or relatively smooth error manifolds) to the global minimum of the loss function, whereas SGD has a higher chance of converging to a local minimum.
+This is because the gradient estimate in SGD is noisier and has more variance, which causes the optimization to jump around in the loss function space.
+The drawback of BGD is that is slow and computationally expensive (requires a lot of memory), which means it is not suggested for huge training samples.

+By using Mini-Batch Gradient Descent, we can play around with the size of the mini-batch and find a balance between BGD and SGD.
+A lower `Batch Size` will lead to rapid learning, but a more volatile learning process with higher variance and a chance of converging to a local minimum.

 ## Multinomial Logistic Regression